UniVideo: Unified Understanding, Generation, and Editing for Videos: Experiments

 \subsubsection{\textbf{Zero Shot Generalization}}

 We observed two type of generalization ability of \model.
-Although the training data of \model does not include general free-form video editing tasks (see \autoref{tab:training_data}), it transfers this ability from diverse image editing data and in-context video editing data (limited to ID deletion, swapping, addition, and stylization) to the video domain, enabling it to handle free-form video editing instructions(e.g., changing material or environment).
-Surprisingly, we find that \model can perform tasks such as green-screening characters from videos.
+Although the training data of \model does not include general free-form video editing tasks, it transfers this ability from diverse image editing data and in-context video editing data (limited to ID deletion, swapping, addition, and stylization) to the video domain, enabling it to handle free-form video editing instructions(e.g., changing material or environment).
+Surprisingly, we find that \model can perform tasks such as changing materials of character.
 We also observe that \model is capable of handling task compositions.
 It can combine in-context editing with style transfer, or perform multiple edits simultaneously (e.g., deleting one identity while adding another).
 Demonstrations in \autoref{fig:generalization}.